-According to CAL FIRE FRAP vegetation data in combination with aerial photos and field verification points, there is approximately 595.9 acres total of redwood forest present within Huddart and Wunderlich County Parks, or approximately 428.8 acres and 167.1 acres respectively.
-The treatment areas contain a total of approximately 111.5 acres of redwood forest, or approximately 18.7% of the total redwood acreage present on both project properties.
-Huddart County Park has approximately 24.8%, or 106.2 acres, of redwood forest within the treatment areas, and Wunderlich County Park has approximately 3.2%, or 5.4 acres, of redwood forest located within the treatment areas (Attachment #1, Maps 3, 4, 5, and 6).
+According to CAL FIRE FRAP vegetation data in combination with aerial photos and field verification points, there is approximately 112.7 acres of redwood forest present within the property boundary.
+The treatment areas contain a total of approximately 40.2 acres of redwood forest, or approximately 36% of the total redwood acreage present on the property (Attachment 2, Maps 4 and 5).

-Due to the treatment areas containing redwood forest, or the Redwood Forest and Woodland Alliance with a rarity rank of S3.2, as defined in the Manual of California Vegetation, Mitigation Measure BIO-3a would apply to the proposed project; however, this project falls under the exception of Mitigation Measure BIO-3a due to the determination of a qualified registered professional forester (RPF) that this area would benefit from the proposed treatments (Sawyer et al., 2009 and CNPS, 2019).
+Due to the treatment areas containing redwood forest, or the Redwood Forest and Woodland Alliance with a rarity rank of S3.2, as defined in the Manual of California Vegetation, Mitigation Measure BIO-3a would apply to the proposed project; however, this project falls under the exception of Mitigation Measure BIO-3a due to the determination of qualified registered professional foresters (RPFs) that this area would benefit from the proposed treatments (Sawyer et al., 2009 and CNPS, 2019).
 The exception to the Mitigation Measure BIO-3a approach states that is acceptable only in cases where it is determined by a qualified RPF or botanist that the sensitive natural community or oak woodland would benefit from treatment in the occupied habitat area and it shall be demonstrated in the PSA that the treatment will be beneficial with substantial evidence that habitat function is expected to improve, as outlined in the PEIR (CalVTP Final PEIR Volume II Section 3.6.3, pages 151 and 152).

-The proposed treatments will occur in the redwood forest type that is defined to have a variable fire return interval that depends on the site conditions and has an average of approximately 50 years in redwood forests similar to those within Big Basin Redwoods State Park (Sugihara et al., 2006 and CNPS, 2019).
+The proposed treatments will occur in the redwood forest type that is defined to have a variable fire return interval that depends on the site conditions and has an average of approximately 50 years in redwood forests similar to those within Big Basin Redwoods State Park (Sugihara et al., 2006, CNPS, 2019, and Jones & Russel, 2015).
+Notably, other redwood forests located in the Santa Cruz Mountains have been estimated to have shorter average fire return intervals as low as approximately 12 years, which may indicate an urgency for initial and maintenance treatments due to the potential for more frequent fires in coast redwood forests (Stephens & Fry, 2005).
 Although redwoods are a fire adapted species, ecological restoration treatments often include fuel reductions to develop a forest stand more resistant to catastrophic fires (O'Hara et al., 2017).
 Redwood forests can be at a disadvantage if they experience too much or too little fire frequency or intensity (Thornburgh et al., 2000).
 Studies have shown that thinning treatments in second growth redwood forests exhibit an increase in growth up to approximately four times than un-thinned or treated areas, developing old growth characteristics more rapidly (Thornburgh, et al., 2000).
-The development of old growth characteristics, such as stimulated branch growth, as a result of thinning treatments may increase habitat quality and quantity for species that rely on old grow characteristics (Keyes, 2011).
-Similarly, studies utilizing local forest inventory and the Forest Vegetation Simulator in the Santa Cruz Mountains have suggested a benefit to most ecologically restorative treatments that focus on an understory thinning up to 12 inches in diameter (Cal Poly SPR, 2021 and FVS, 2021).
+The development of old growth characteristics, such as stimulated branch growth and canopy complexity, as a result of thinning treatments may increase habitat quality and quantity for species that rely on old grow characteristics, including marbled murrelets (Keyes, 2011).
+In a case study regarding the redwood forest's response to low to moderate severity prescribed burns, it was suggested that follow-up mechanical thinning may be necessary to achieve restoration objectives, including reducing encroachment from Douglas-fir, due to mortality of younger cohorts in the understory (Engber et al., 2016).
+Similarly, studies utilizing local forest inventory and the Forest Vegetation Simulator in the Santa Cruz Mountains have suggested a carbon benefit to most ecologically restorative treatments that focus on an understory thinning up to 12 inches in diameter (Cal Poly SPR, 2021 and FVS, 2021).